anya-chan/To-Do-List/README.md

 # To-Do-List
 This is a simple to do list connected to a h2 database, the list will be saved in database once the list has been altered.
 The list will be sync when refresh the website.
+If more than five items, item displays in next page.

 To try this, run DemoApplication.Java and then type localhost on URL in browser (prefer Google Chrome).